Insights from owning a small business by Drew Harden.

 Picture of some dogs at the Blue Compass office.

-3. Surround Yourself With the Right People at Your Small Business
+3. Surround Yourself With The Right People At Your Small Business

 The biggest mistake I made in our early years was hiring too soon and without enough information.
 Hiring the right people is an incredibly difficult process and who you include in your organization has huge, resounding implications.
 Thankfully, we’ve learned much over the years and have an amazing team today.